Latest Articles

 Unmasking Diet Culture and Its Effects

-Have you ever felt like you’re caught in an endless cycle of dieting, feeling guilty about food, and then binge eating?
+Have you ever felt like you’re caught in an endless cycle of dieting, feeling guilty about food, and then binge or emotional eating?
 If so, you’re not alone.
 Welcome to the world of diet culture – a pervasive force that’s likely been influencing your relationship with food and your body without you even realising it.

-But what is diet culture, exactly?
+But what is diet culture exactly?
 It’s the collective set of social expectations that values thinness, appearance, and shape above health and well-being.
 It’s the voice that tells you you’re “good” for eating a salad and “bad” for enjoying a slice of cake.
 It’s the $72 billion industry that promises quick fixes and miracle solutions, all while making you feel like you’re never quite good enough as you are.

 Diet culture is sneaky.
 It masquerades as “health and wellness,” but in reality, it’s often the very thing standing between you and a truly healthy relationship with food.
 It’s the reason you might find yourself obsessing over calories, feeling ashamed of your body and associating your weight with your worth.

 In this blog, we’re going to pull back the curtain on diet culture.
-We’ll explore how it creates and reinforces limiting beliefs about food and body image, and most importantly, how these beliefs can fuel binge eating behaviors.
+We’ll explore how it creates and reinforces limiting beliefs about food and body image, and most importantly, how these beliefs can fuel binge eating behaviours.
 By the end, you’ll have a clearer understanding of what diet culture is and how it might be impacting your own struggles with food.

 The Importance of Recognising Diet Culture